 Why do we choose to avoid products containing SLS?

 Sodium Lauryl Sulfate is known to aggravate and irritate skin, especially sensitive skin.
-In the event that it does not irritate the skin it’s properties still break down the skin barrier.
+In the event that it does not irritate the skin, it’s properties still break down the skin barrier.
 Mostly without us even seeing/realizing this effect, it cannot be seen with the naked eye.
 When the skin barrier is slowly broken down while we are believing that it is “Gentle and Nourishes” we sometimes just end up buying more and more and more and more and more moisturizer to replenish the skin barrier.
-Often also believing that the skin is just so severely dry because it’s winter, or we have traveled to different altitudes or whatever we come to believe instead.
+Often also believing that the skin is just so severely dry because it’s winter, or we have travelled to different altitudes or whatever we come to believe instead.
 I’ve certainly experienced this with different brands for my hand cream and often find myself feeling “addicted”, constantly needing to apply more and more.

 What is the benefit of SLS?